-In the 2018 spring semester, Ching-Yi took a team of student teachers and volunteers to teach violin to English as Second Language (ESL) students, many of whom are refugees, attending Bowling Green High School.
-This team of teachers included undergraduate and graduate students studying music at WKU and young students from the WKU Pre-College Strings Program.
+Ching-Yi currently takes a team of student teachers and volunteers to teach violin to English as Second Language (ESL) students, many of whom are refugees, attending Bowling Green High School.
+This team of teachers include undergraduate and graduate students studying music at WKU and young students from the WKU Pre-College Strings Program.
 The WKU faculty, WKU students, young adult volunteer, and the ESL students from Congo, Guatemala, Mexico, Nepal, Somalia, and Tanzania are forming long-term relationships through teaching or learning how to play the violin.

-The initial funding for this project came from the WKU Sisterhood Grant.
-Fifteen violins were purchased and now own by WKU.
+The initial funding for this project came from the WKU Sisterhood Grant in 2017.
+The funding provided violin purchases and stipends for student teachers.
 The main benefits of this project are three-fold: 1) WKU students are getting hands-on teaching experience in an unconventional setting while serving their community and enhancing their own social and communication skills.
 2) The ESL students who otherwise may not afford music lessons are gaining the many benefits of learning a musical instrument.
 3) Many young adults in our community currently studying the violin are given the opportunity to be student helpers.

 Make a tax-deductible donation to this Project